Three’s 4G Hub (ZTE MF286D) is available from £20/month. Read our review.

 Three 4G Hub Plans

-In the UK, Three currently offers unlimited 4G home broadband from £22 per month.
+In the UK, Three currently offers unlimited 4G home broadband for £20/month (free for the first 3 months).
 This is available with no need for a landline.

 You can get unlimited 4G home broadband with a 4G Hub router on the following plans: